BIKA-C/CCC/2019 Senior/README.md

 ### Some Discoveries

-:warning: These might be wrong
+:warning: These might be wrong or fragmentary

 1. The Minmum visit per day&emsp;`m = (N % K) == 0 ?
 (K) : (N % K)`
+   > The *Minmum* by definition means that if there is a day visited a number that is less than `m` then the trip can not be finished with in the 'fewest days'
 2. If the distance d (`d = indexF - indexI`) between the largest and the second largest satisfies `d >= m`, then these two numbers can be seperated into 2 groups

     ```txt